Captain’s Bamboo Highlights

 A quick summary: If you know what you want (hopefully this guide helped), you could consider online to save money.
 This is especially true if you plan on getting a floating flooring and installing it yourself.
 If you’d like a little more advice or suggestion, local stores or even big box stores in some cases might be your best best.
 I’d definitely recommend a local store if you have a more complicated installation job or situation and would like advice on installation and flooring in general.

 You now know why bamboo can vary so much in price, and picking out a durable and eco-friendly bamboo (if you want both) shouldn’t be a problem.

 I love bamboo when it’s done right: it’s a more eco-friendly and unique hardwood.
 If anything turns you off about bamboo, you could check out my unbiased hardwood guide or my hardwood species guide to pick out a specific hardwood.

-Any questions on bamboo flooring?
+Any questions on bamboo flooring, other than how to clean it?
 Let me know in the comments below.